MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-The reason for the anomalous motion of Mercury was that Newtonian gravity is not a good enough approximation for strong gravitational fields, such as near the Sun, in which the equivalent Newtonian gravitational force in GR is, among other differences, slightly stronger than predicted by Newton.
-Milgrom's MOND attempts to explain the observed rotation curves of galaxies by modifying Newton's law of gravity for the case of weak or low gravitational field intensities such as orbiting stars in galactic disks away from galactic centers, so that true acceleration is $g=GM/\mu\left(\frac{g}{a_0}\right) r^2$, achieving on purpose a constant rotational speed $v=\sqrt[4]{GMa_0}$ to explain their flatness (and unintentionally predicting the Tully-Fisher law being valid for all types of galaxies).
-The connection between the classical Newtonian regime and Milgrom's MOND low acceleration regime (at which the inverse-square law of gravity changes to a linear law) is determined by an “interpolating function" $\mu \left(g/a_0\right) = 1/ (1+ \left(a_0/g\right)^n)^{(1/n)}$ (with $n=1$ for the simple and $n=2$ for the standard interpolating function) based on the “true acceleration" $g$ and a constant of acceleration $a_0$ (or gravitational field intensity, also referred to as the Hubble acceleration or acceleration scale constant), which is a free parameter adjusted by data fitting and it is in principle considered a fundamental and universal constant in Milgrom's MOND.
-A fixed-distance or fixed-mass (independent of the system under study) modification alone cannot account for the observed rotation velocities due to the Tully-Fisher law, i.e., it is not possible to simply set a constant of distance or a constant of mass to modify the laws of gravity to fit all rotation curves of galaxies (because some galaxies exhibit the effect of dark matter at small radius while others at large radius, and same happens with different galaxy masses), but by combining both mass and distance in Newtonian acceleration or gravitational field intensity, Milgrom's MOND achieves this limit where the effect of dark matter in most galaxies becomes relevant.
-Still, Milgrom's MOND, being insufficient to explain all dark matter related phenomena such as galaxy cluster dynamics, \cite{Sanders1998,Sanders2003} and being non-relativistic and not satisfying conservation laws, is an effective theory or approximation to a more fundamental modification to the theory of gravity.
+The reason for the anomalous motion of Mercury was that Newtonian gravity is not a good enough approximation for strong gravitational fields, such as near the Sun, where non-linear GR effects become significant.
+Milgrom's MOND exceptionally explains the observed rotation curves of galaxies by imposing a correction based on two observational relationships: the TF law, and that the mass or velocity discrepancies (between observed and Newtonianly estimated) are always observed below a particular acceleration scale.
+The simplest correction that satisfies these observational conditions results in an asymptotic rotational velocity $v_{\infty}=\sqrt[4]{GMa_0}$ independent of distance, with the need to introduce a constant of acceleration $a_0$.
+The connection between the classical Newtonian regime where $v=\sqrt{GM/r}$ and Milgrom's deep MOND or low acceleration regime is determined by an ‘interpolating function' $\mu \left(g/a_0\right) = 1/ (1+ \left(a_0/g\right)^n)^{(1/n)}$ (with $n=1$ for the simple and $n=2$ for the standard interpolating functions) based on $g$ as the ‘true acceleration' and a constant of acceleration $a_0$ (also referred to as the Hubble acceleration or the acceleration scale constant), which is a free parameter adjusted by data fitting and is in principle considered a fundamental and universal constant in Milgrom's MOND.
+At the deep MOND regime, $g=\sqrt{g_Na_0}$ with $g_N$ the Newtonian gravitational acceleration, and the effective potential is logarithmic at large distances $V(r)\sim\sqrt{GMa_0}\ln(r)$, diverging at infinity.
+Milgrom's MOND is only length and time scale-invariant when $a_0\rightarrow \infty$ fixing $Ga_0$ to achieve constant velocities independent of radius at the flat part of the galaxy rotation curves.
+The interpolating function must satisfy the conditions $\mu(x) \rightarrow 1$ for $x\gg 1$ to recover Newtonian laws and $\mu(x) \rightarrow x$ for $x\ll 1$ to satisfy the TF law.
+A fixed-distance or fixed-mass (independent of the system under study) modification alone cannot account for the observed rotation velocities due to the TF law, i.e., it is not possible to simply set a constant of distance or a constant of mass to modify the laws of gravity to fit all rotation curves of galaxies (because some galaxies exhibit the effect of dark matter at small radius while others at large radius, and the same happens with different galaxy masses).
+However, combining both mass and distance in acceleration or gravitational field intensity, Milgrom's MOND achieves this limit where the effect of dark matter in galaxies is generally observed.
+Still, Milgrom's MOND, being insufficient to explain all dark matter related phenomena such as galaxy cluster dynamics, \cite{Sanders1998,Sanders2003}, being non-relativistic, and not explaining phenomenologically the origin of the interpolating function, is an effective theory or approximation to a more fundamental modification to gravity or inertia.